philanc/luatweetnacl/README.md

 (eg. 32 mandatory leading null bytes for the text to encrypt and 16 leading null bytes in the encrypted text).
 So the user does not need to provide or take care of the leading null spaces.

-The binding has been written for Lua 5.3.
+The binding has been written for Lua 5.3 on Linux.

+It should work for any POSIXy system featuring /dev/urandom (used by function 'randombytes()')

 Functions:
 ```